What to do when HRT is not an option - 10 ways to ease menopause symptoms.

 Embarking on an appropriate fitness routine, designed specifically for menopause can help in the following ways:

-My online fitness classes are all designed for women in perimenopause and beyond - click HERE for more information!
+My next online fitness programme designed for women in perimenopause and beyond starts in September - click HERE for more information!

 Is there a 'best diet' for menopause symptom relief